 How to Make This Recipe

-Start by pulsing biscoff cookies (or graham crackers, Oreos, or gingersnaps - whatever you want for your crust!) in a food processor until they are just fine crumbs.
+Start by pulsing biscoff cookies (or graham crackers, Oreos, or gingersnaps - whatever you want for your crust!) in a food processor (affiliate link) until they are just fine crumbs.
 Add the melted butter and brown sugar, then pulse again to evenly moisten and disperse everything so that the crumbs will hold together when squeezed or pressed into a pan.

 Use the bottom of a glass or measuring cup to press the crust mixture into a 9- or 10-inch springform pan.
 Both work, you will just have a taller pumpkin cheesecake if you use the smaller pan.
 You can just do the bottom or go partway up the sides, which is my favorite approach.